-I’ve spent my entire career in public relations and marketing.
+I’ve spent my entire career in marketing and public relations.
 I’m actually one of those people who is doing what I went to college for.
-I started out as a journalism major, being published for the first time in college, but the major of study was dying out so under the advice of my advisor I switched to Communications with a concentration in Public Relations.
+I started out as a journalism major, being published for the first time in college, but the major of study was dying out so under the direction of my advisor I switched to Communications with a concentration in Public Relations.

 I wouldn’t say public relations is a passion; it’s what it can do for what you love that is the passion.
 It’s an incredible tool that I’ve used to bring attention to things I deeply care about from nonprofit organizations to the business I created in my late sister’s memory to my clients’ companies, projects and books to my advocacy work.